Sophia Kunin: PWHPA

 In 2019 she joined the Professional Women's Hockey Players Association.
 She played for Minnesota in the PWHPA from 2020 to 2022.
 As part of an ongoing partnership between the ECHL, PWHPA, and PHF, she was nominated to be one of four women to play at the 2022 ECHL All-star Classic.

 During the 2022–23 season, she won the PWHPA Secret Cup with Team Harvey.

 PWHL

 On September 18, 2023, she was drafted in the 10th round, 60th overall, by PWHL Minnesota in the 2023 PWHL Draft.
 On December 1, 2023, she signed a one-year contract with Minnesota.
-She has stated, “I feel extremely grateful to be able to play in my hometown, the State of Hockey, and I can't wait to get the season started with our amazing group of players, coaches, and staff.”
+She later expressed appreciation for the opportunity to play in her hometown and stated that she looked forward to the upcoming season.

 She scored a goal in her PWHL debut game.
 The team went on to win their first game 3–2.
 Kunin announced her retirement from professional ice hockey on June 17, 2024.